 It offers real reach, real frequency

-For any combination of frames, corridors, platforms or stations, we can identify the unique number of people that have been in those areas and the number of times they have been there.
-No other environment in the world has this capability – as opposed to using a model, our data on real people in the real world is sourced directly from our data.
+For any combination of frames, corridors, platforms or stations, we can identify the unique number of people that have been in those areas.
+We can also identify the number of times they have been there.
+No other environment in the world has this capability.
+Our data on real people in the real world is sourced directly from our data.

 Find more details ℹ️